Wodan58/Moy/doc/MOYimplJOY.md

 What is different in this implementation is the use of vectors instead of linked lists and the stackless recursion.
-There are exceptions: `get` and `fget` use readfactor that may call readterm, that calls readfactor.
+There are exceptions: `get` and `fget` use `readfactor` that may call `readterm`, that calls `readfactor`.

 The big advantage of stackless recursion is in the size of data structures that can be handled.
-A program that builds a list of integers looks like this:
+A program that builds a list of integers in idiomatic fashion looks like this:

     echo '1 100000 from-to-list.' | build/joy.exe